codefellows/sea-c21-ruby/lib/class1/osx/7_github.md

 ### Final setup

-There's only two more steps to be 100% setup for the remainder of this course.
+There's only three more steps to be 100% setup for the remainder of this course.

 First, you'll need to download and install [Bundler](http://bundler.io/), a tool that'll manage 3rd-party Ruby code for your homework assignments: